2023–2024 Dutch cabinet formation: Scout Plasterk

 Wilders requested former VVD State Secretary Fred Teeven as a scout, but this was rejected by the other parties.
 Former CDA Minister Jan Kees de Jager was also asked, but he refused.
 On 28 November 2023, former PvdA Minister and Telegraaf columnist Ronald Plasterk was appointed as scout as proposed by Wilders.
+Shortly after the election, he had written in his column about a PVV, VVD, NSC, and BBB coalition: "All in all, there are no serious alternative coalitions.
+The formation process isn't terribly complicated and shouldn't take very long."